Penal labor in the United States: Unionizing prison labor

 Labor unions represent workers in their respective industries to negotiate terms regarding wages, employment standards, benefits, and any applicable workplace conditions and policies.
 Currently, in the United States, incarcerated workers do not have the constitutional right to unionize under applicable labor laws.
 The Fair Labor Standards Act establishes the standard that dictates minimum wage, overtime pay, and enforces strict restrictions on youth employment.
-These standards from the Fair Labor Standards Act (FLSA) exempt incarcerated workers from reaping the benefits as they are not recognized as “protected workers” by the federal government.
-In the United States, prison workers often times earn roughly $0.13 to $1.30 per hour depending on whether the work is classified as a "non-industrial" or "industrial" occupation.
+These standards from the Fair Labor Standards Act (FLSA) exempt incarcerated workers from reaping the benefits as they are not recognized as "protected workers" by the federal government.
+In the United States, prison workers oftentimes earn roughly $0.13 to $1.30 per hour depending on whether the work is classified as a "non-industrial" or "industrial" occupation.
 This exclusion of the legal right to organize a union creates an exploitative, dangerous environment in prisons, leaving many incarcerated workers in low wage, oppressive work conditions.

 The unionization of prison labor has become a difficult task due to the unanswered question of whether incarcerated workers could possess the right to unionize & collective bargaining under the National Labor Relations Act of 1935 (NLRA).
-The National Labor Relations Board (NLRB) generally excludes government employees, meaning that many incarcerated workers aren’t recognized as “employees” under the NLRA.
+The National Labor Relations Board (NLRB) generally excludes government employees, meaning that many incarcerated workers aren't recognized as "employees" under the NLRA.